raeldc/kojo-klibrary/README.md

 Also notice that by using `$book->author->name`, we are able to access the author to which the book belongs without issuing another query or declaring an sql join.
 More on models in the next section.

 *Note: For the sake of brevity, pagination wasn't added yet.
 But it's really easy to implement.
 You are not tied to Joomla's pagination.
 You can build your own or use KoJo's pagination system.*

+*Also avoid the pitfall of creating a [fat controller](http://www.survivethedeepend.com/zendframeworkbook/en/1.0/the.model#zfbook.the.model.the.fat.stupid.ugly.controller).
+Jelly ORM helps you offset the load from the controller by providing a Builder.*

 Declaring Models through the ORM
 --------------------------------